Author has written 20 stories for Samurai 7.

 Retribution-series Announcements (updated Feb 7 2010)

-To see more illustrations (including wips) for my Retribution-series fics, check out.
+To see more illustrations (including wips) for my Retribution-series fics, check out my livejournal.
 I usually update weekly/biweekly with new art (Some entries are friends-locked).

 Historical Inspirations for my stories